Dr. Calum MacRae, MD, PhD

 One Brave Idea Leader

-Vice Chair for Scientific Innovation, Department of Medicine, Brigham and Women’s Hospital and Harvard Medical School
+Vice Chair for Scientific Innovation, Department of Medicine, Brigham and Women’s Hospital and Professor of Medicine at Harvard Medical School

 On October 5, 2016, the American Heart Association, Verily Life Sciences LLC and AstraZeneca announced Dr. Calum MacRae as the leader of our One Brave Idea initiative.
 He beat out hundreds of other applicants from around the world to receive this landmark award that will provide support over a five-year period for a research project focused on uncovering the causes of heart disease, including previously unrecognized signals marking the transition from wellness to the earliest, yet still largely invisible stages of disease.